 She is the recipient of some of journalism's highest honors.
-Most recently, Heather was awarded the duPont-Columbia Award, regarded as the most prestigious prize in broadcast journalism.
+Heather was awarded the duPont-Columbia Award, regarded as the most prestigious prize in broadcast journalism.
 Investigative Reporters and Editors, Inc. (IRE) has cited her work on the Wayne County investigation as among the country's best reporting.
-Heather has won five Emmy awards, including an Emmy for Best Reporter.
-The Michigan Association of Broadcasters named Heather the 2010 Reporter of the Year.
-She also won Reporter of the Year in 2009 and 2007, and she has received several MAB Merit awards.
-Heather has also won several Associated Press Awards for her reporting.
+Heather has won nine Emmy awards, including an Emmy for Best Reporter and Best Investigative Reporter.
+The Michigan Association of Broadcasters named Heather the 2013 Reporter of the Year.
+She also won Reporter of the Year in 2010, 2009 and 2007, and she has received several MAB Merit awards.
+Heather has also received several Associated Press Awards for her reporting.
 The Society of Professional Journalists has also honored Heather with several First Place awards for Investigative Reporting and Open Government Reporting.

 Heather is metro-Detroit native, and a graduate of Syracuse University's S. I. Newhouse School of Public Communications.